shivangshivang1/naiya/README.md

 # 3D Maze Game in Unity

-This is a simple 3D maze game built using Unity and C#.
-The game features a procedurally generated maze, a player character that can navigate the maze, and a goal to reach the maze exit.

 ## Features

 - **Procedural Maze Generation**: The maze layout is generated in a grid pattern using customizable dimensions.